fuse-box/fuse-box/docs/development/plugins.md

 });
 ```

-If you are bulding a plugin that exports content make sure you give a possiblity to toggle `useDefault`. `wrapContents`
+If you are building a plugin that exports content make sure you give a possibility to toggle `useDefault`. `wrapContents`
 will take care of that.

 The resulting contents will look as follows;